Argentine War of Independence: The march towards Independence

 In 1815, the Northern Army, unofficially commanded by José Rondeau, started another offensive campaign in the Upper Peru, without the formal authorization of Supreme Director Álvarez Thomas.
 Lacking official support, however, the army was faced with anarchy.
 Moreover, soon after it would lose as well the aid of the Provincial Army of Salta, commanded by Martín Miguel de Güemes.
 After the defeats of Venta y Media (October 21) and Sipe-Sipe (November 28), the northern territories of the Upper Peru were effectively lost to the United Provinces.
 However, the Spanish Army could not advance further south as they were successfully stopped at Salta by the Güemes guerrillas from then on.

 The unsuccessful outcome of the third Upper Peru campaign would spread rumors in Europe that the May Revolution was over.
-Furthermore, King Ferdinand VII was restored to the Spanish throne on 1813, so an urgent decision was needed regarding the political status of the United Provinces.
+Furthermore, King Ferdinand VII was restored to the Spanish throne in 1813, so an urgent decision was needed regarding the political status of the United Provinces.

 On July 9, 1816, an assembly of representatives of the Provinces (including three Upper Peru departments but excluding representatives from Santa Fe, Entre Ríos, Corrientes and the Banda Oriental, united into the Federal League) met at the Congress of Tucumán and declared the Independence of the United Provinces in South America from the Spanish Crown, with provisions for a national Constitution.